SIH Visitor Policy

 Call our COVID-19 hotline if you have fever, cough, or concerns about exposure 844.988.7800

 Due to the ongoing threat of community transmission involving the COVID-19 virus, SIH has a limited visitor policy for patients hospitalized in our facilities.
 This decision is made in the best interest of patients, healthcare providers and staff.
-Nurse leaders will work with families for exceptions involving end of life care.

 All visitors to SIH facilities will complete a COVID-19 screening upon entry.
 Visitors will not be allowed to enter if they have fever, respiratory symptoms or exposure risk.
 Visitors under the age of 18 will not be permitted.